bnagajagadeesh/azuredevopsagent-aci/README.md

 ### Components

 #### Azure DevOps
 Source code is maintained in Azure DevOps Git repository.
-This pipeline will be triggered when a developer check-in code to GitHub repository.
+This pipeline will be triggered when a developer check-in code to Git repository.

 #### Azure Container Registry
 Stores self hosted agent container images.
 You can also use other container registries like Docker Hub.